TEU Shipping : Meaning, Capacity & Containers

 What is a TEU?

 TEU stands for “twenty-foot equivalent unit.”
-It is a common measurement in the container shipping industry that describes the capacity or size of a container ship or terminal.
+It is a general gauge in the container shipping industry that describes the capacity or size of a container ship or terminal.

 Importance of TEU measurement in logistics